whitneyburton/portfolios/students/1505/dmitry-vizersky/20151002-dmitry-vizersky-m3.markdown

 (What did you set out to accomplish this module?)
 This module I set out to be more invloved within my posse and within any group I happened to be apart of.
+I planned to be ready for morning challenges at 8:20am, and help my posse mates whenever possible.
+Coming into this module I really wanted to get a better grasp of bootstrap, JavaScript, and Jquery.
-I planned to be ready for morning challenges at 8:20am.
-I also wanted to try to solve as many morning challenges as I can in JavaScript instead of Ruby.
+I also wanted to try to solve as many morning challenges as I can in JavaScript as well as Ruby.
+Learn more about what I can do with a wordpress site.

 ### End of Module Assessment